IndigoNakamoto/Litecoin-Knowledge-Hub/docs/deployment/CLOUD_DEPLOYMENT_READINESS.md

 - **Cost savings** of self-hosted compute
 - **Data safety** of cloud-hosted database
 - **Disaster recovery** via the GCP playbook

+### Evolution Path

+**Phase 1** (Now): Build single-region cluster (2x Mac Minis in US)
+- Handles up to 20,000 users/day
+- Cost: ~$15-24/month
+- Perfect for US-focused traffic

+**Phase 2** (When Global): Add Asia/Europe servers (if you have trusted partners)
+- Handles up to 60,000 users/day globally
+- Cost: ~$15-64/month (still 1/3 the cost of GCP)
+- Provides <100ms latency worldwide
+- 3-site geographic redundancy

+**Phase 3** (If Needed): Migrate to GCP
+- Only if you need compliance/SLA guarantees
+- Or if traffic exceeds 60,000 users/day
+- Or if managing distributed infrastructure becomes too complex

 ## Migration Readiness Checklist